 There are many ways to travel around Australia with many different kinds of transportation, including bus, train, tram, cycling or walking.
 If travelling large distances it is often easier by flight or coach.
 Drivers may prefer to hire vehicles, or buy (particularly if you’re settling there).
 All major cities in Australia will afford you access to public transit, trains, taxis, buses and trams.
 Students may also be able to carpool with other students to save costs.

-Health care in Australia is provided by both private and government institutions.
+Australia is provided by both private and government institutions.
 Primary health care remains the responsibility of the federal government, elements of which are overseen by individual states.
 In Australia the current system, known as Medicare, (part of the Department of Human Services) coexists with a private health system.
 As well as Medicare, there is a separate Pharmaceutical Benefits Scheme that heavily subsidizes prescription medications.

 Recreation and Sports

 Sports are one of the main sources of recreation in Australia.
 Due to the moderate climate, outdoor activity is common all year round.
 Tennis, golf, basketball, swimming, horse racing, rugby and of course cricket make up the most followed sports in the country.
 For adventure seekers, Australia has plenty to offer.
 Options for adrenaline seekers include but are not limited to: skydiving, bungee jumping, mountain biking, indoor racing, scaling the bridge, rappelling, paintball, fishing and rock- climbing.
 Water adventure sports also draw many to Australia, scuba dive, surf, snorkel and cliff dive along the gold coast for some breathtaking marine beauty and some heart-pounding waves.
 Along with all the action based sports, Australia offers some luxuriant and challenging golf courses for pros and beginners.

 Part Time / Casual Work